BR19-gh/online-store-billing-system/README.md

-An example of 401 error due to PASSWORD and USERNAME not provided by the frontend not matching what is in env:
+An example of 401 error due to PASSWORD and USERNAME provided by the frontend user not matching what is in `.env`: